Mieruko-chan: Manga

 Mieruko-chan is written and illustrated by Tomoki Izumi, and began serialization in Kadokawa's ComicWalker website on November 2, 2018.
-Kadokawa Shoten began publishing the series in print in April 2019 and have released eight tankōbon volumes as of October 2022.
+Kadokawa Shoten began publishing the series in print in April 2019 and have released thirteen tankōbon volumes as of October 2025.
 The series is licensed in English by Yen Press.

 Anime

 An anime television series adaptation was announced on March 18, 2021.
 The series is animated by Passione and directed by Yuki Ogawa, with Takahiro Majima serving as assistant director, Shintarō Matsushima serving as directing assistant, Kenta Ihara supervising and writing the series' scripts, Chikashi Kadekaru designing the characters and serving as chief animation director, and Makoto Uno designing the monsters.
 Kana Utatane composed the music for the series.
 Sora Amamiya performed the opening theme "Mienai Kara ne!?" (見えないからね!?), as well as the ending theme "Mita na?
 Mita yo ne??
 Miteru yo ne???" (ミタナ？ミタヨネ？？ミテルヨネ？？？).
 The series aired from October 3 to December 19, 2021 on AT-X, Tokyo MX, KBS Kyoto, SUN, and BS NTV.
 Funimation licensed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.

 On December 10, 2021, Funimation announced the series would receive an English dub, which premiered on December 12.